 We compute three different similarity values by considering three different sets of features: pitches (chords, pitch intervals etc...), pitch contours (contour at the top and at the bottom of the polyphony) and rhythm.
 The similarity values are computed in respect with some cognitive aspects (see sub-section 5.2.1).
-More details can be found in [2].
 Each time a similarity value is computed between two sequences seq1 and seq2, it is associated with two "templates", that is to say the events of seq1 similar to seq2 (template1) and the events of seq2 similar to seq1 (template2).
 These templates will be used to refine the kind of similarity relation that exists between the two sequences (see sub-section 6.1).